netocg/vae-decode-hdr/README.md

 **HDR VAE Decode** → **Linear EXR Export** → **Professional EXR files** ready for compositing in Nuke, After Effects, or other VFX software.

 The Linear EXR Export node will appear in the **image** category in ComfyUI.

+### ⚠️ **Warning: Do NOT use ComfyUI's built-in Save Image node with HDR data - it will destroy all values above 1.0!**

 ### Additional HDR Export Option